anuragsoni/anuragsoni.github.io/content/post/ocaml-logging.md

 end
 ```

 With the ID generation out of the way, we can now look at automatic ID context propagation for async tasks.
-Instead of implementing a limited solution that just works for IDs we will implement a way to propagate generic log tags.
+Instead of implementing a limited solution that just works for IDs, we will implement a way to propagate generic log tags.
 This can be used to progate other metadata in addition to the ID that could be useful to append to every log message within a transaction.

 {{< code numbered="true" >}}
 module Logger : sig